canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/introducing-microk8s/introducing-microk8s.md

 ### Grafana dashboard

-Let's see an alternative approach in accessing hosted services.
+Let's use an alternative approach to access hosted services.
 The API server proxies our services, here is how to get to them:
 ```bash
 > microk8s.kubectl cluster-info
 Kubernetes master is running at http://127.0.0.1:8080